The Most Accurate Way to Calculate the Latest Income Tax

 1. How to Calculate Net Income in One Year

-According to Law no. 36/2008 Article 6, how to calculate personal income tax refers to your income in one year, including allowances in it.
-All of these total revenues are included in gross or gross income.
+According to Law no. 36/2008 Article 6, how to calculate personal income tax refers to your income in one year, including allowances.
+All total income is included in gross or gross income.

-Before calculating, from the gross it is necessary to find out how much the net income was in that one year.
+Before calculating, from the gross it is necessary to find out how much net income was in one year.

-Net income is obtained from the total gross less mandatory costs such as pension costs, loans or other debts.
+Net income is obtained from the total gross minus mandatory costs such as pension costs, credit or other debts.

-After finding out how much your net income is in one year, the next step is to find out the PTKP.
-Later, this PTKP will be used to calculate the PKP.
+After finding out how much your net income is in one year, the next step is to find out PTKP.
+Later, this PTKP will be used to calculate PKP.

-The amount of PTKP for each person is different, depending on how many family members they are dependent on.
-The Director General of Taxes determines the level of PTKP per year as follows:
+The amount of PTKP is different for each person, depending on the number of dependent family members.
+The Director General of Taxes determines the annual PTKP amount as follows:

 1. Individual taxpayers, amounting to IDR 54 million.

-2. In addition, for taxpayers who are married, it is IDR 4.5 million.
+2. The addition for married taxpayers is IDR 4,5 million.

-3. Additional for blood family members (maximum 3 people), Rp.
-4.5 million.
+3. The addition for blood family members (maximum 3 people), is IDR 4,5 million.

 3. How to Calculate PKP (Taxable Income)

 How to find PKP is quite simple.
-After knowing the appropriate PTKP amount, all you have to do is reduce the amount of net income with the PTKP amount.
-Thus, you can proceed to how to calculate the final income tax.
+Once you know the appropriate PTKP amount, you just need to reduce the amount of net income by the PTKP amount.
+Thus, you can proceed to how to calculate final PPh.

 4. How to Calculate PPh (Income Tax) for Indonesian Citizens

-After successfully finding each point, the final step is calculating income tax.
+After successfully finding each point, the final step is to calculate income tax.

-How to calculate final PPh is based on the percentage that has managed to find each point, the final step is to calculate income tax.
+The way to calculate final income tax is based on the percentage that has been successfully found for each point.
+The final step is to calculate income tax.

-The method for calculating final PPh is based on the percentage set by the Director General of Taxes, as follows:
+The way to calculate final PPh is based on the percentage set by the Director General of Taxes, as follows:

-• PKP below IDR 50 million is subject to PPh of 5%.
+• PKP under IDR 50 million is subject to PPh of 5%.

 • PKP between IDR 50 million – IDR 250 million is subject to PPh of 15%.